OpenLearningAnalyticsPlatform/OpenLAP-AnalyticsMethodsFramework/README.md

 1. Import the dependency into a new Java project.
 2. Create a class that extends the `AnalyticsMethod`.
-3. Declare the input and output `OLAPDataSet` of the implementation in the class that extends the `AnalyticsMethod`
+3. Declare the input and output `OpenLAPDataSet` of the implementation in the class that extends the `AnalyticsMethod`
 3. Implement the abstract methods of the `AnalyticsMethod` abstract class.
 4. Pack the binaries into a JAR file.
 5. Upload the JAR file trough the HTTP endpoint of the Analytics Method macro module along with a JSON metadata object